nesi/support-docs/docs/Scientific_Computing/Supported_Applications/WRF.md

 until the wall limit is reached but won't actually do anything.

-### Building WPS on Mahuika
+### Building and running WPS on Mahuika
-The following script will build serial WPS on Mahuika.
-Like the WRF build process, this will ask you to specify the compiler from a list of options:
+The following script will build WPS on Mahuika.
+Like the WRF build process, this will ask you to specify a compiler from the list of options:

 ``` sh
 #!/bin/bash